 The Audit Committee consists of three directors, being Messrs.
-Seaman, Begeman and Smith.
+Seaman, Begeman and Einav.
 Mr. Seaman is the Chair of the Audit Committee.
 The directors of the Corporation have determined that each of Messrs.
-Seaman and Begeman is "independent" from the Corporation and "financially literate" for the purposes of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators ("NI 52-110").
+Seaman, Begeman, and Einav is "independent" from the Corporation and "financially literate" for the purposes of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators ("NI 52-110").
+Each member of the Audit Committee has the ability to perform his responsibilities as an Audit Committee member based on his education and/or experience, as summarized below.